vighnesh153/android-tuts/README.md

 5. DesertPusher: An app to learn about activity lifecycle
 6. GuessTheWord: An app to understand the app architecture (MVVM)
 7. SleepQualityTracker: An app to learn about persistant storage (using Room library)
+8. SleepQualityTrackerWithRecyclerViews: An app to learn about recycler views